When you buy through links on our site, we may earn an affiliate commission. Learn more

 If a child’s info is found on the dark web or a scam alert is triggered, it shows up in your shared control panel.
 Safer versions of the app are automatically applied to younger users.

-Aura’s pricing sits in the premium segment, but when you calculate the combined cost of separate identity monitoring, antivirus, VPN, and parental control subscriptions, the value proposition becomes compelling for comprehensive coverage.
+Aura’s pricing sits in the premium segment, but when you calculate the combined cost of separate identity monitoring, antivirus, VPN, and parental control subscriptions, the value proposition becomes really compelling for comprehensive coverage.
 As a product, it offers four standard pricing plans, catering to individual needs.
 Here’s how it works:

-Plan | Monthly Price (annual) | Key Features (high‑level) | Free Trial |
+Plan | Monthly Price (US) | Annual Price (US) | Free Trial |

 ---|---|---|---|

-Individual Plan: £12 / $15 monthly (£120 / $144 annually) – Identity monitoring, antivirus, VPN, and password manager covering up to 10 devices, with a 14‑day free trial.
+Individual Plan: $15/month ($144 annually) – Identity monitoring, antivirus, VPN, and password manager covering up to 10 devices, with a 14‑day free trial.

-Couple Plan: £24 / $29 monthly (£220 / $264 annually) – Everything in Individual for 2 adult profiles and up to 20 devices (10 each), with a 14‑day free trial.
+Couple Plan: $29/month ($264 annually) – Everything in Individual for 2 adult profiles and up to 20 devices (10 each), with a 14‑day free trial.

 Company valuation: Aura’s 2025 business valuation is about $1.6 billion, reflecting its strong user base and ongoing investment in product development.

-Yes, Aura is safe, and I say that as someone who’s analyzed the security practices of dozens of companies in this space.
+Yes, Aura is safe, and I say that as someone who’s analysed the security practices of dozens of companies in this space.
 Their approach to protecting customer data meets or exceeds industry standards I’d expect from financial institutions.

-Aura has maintained a clean security record throughout its operational historty – no major breaches, no customer data exposures, no regulatory violations.
+Aura has maintained a clean security record throughout its operational history – no major breaches, no customer data exposures, no regulatory violations.
 Having observed how security incidents can impact user trust, that clean track record carries significant weight.
 Their zero-knowledge architecture means even Aura employees can’t access your encrypted personal information, which addresses my primary concern with cloud-based security services.

 The $1 million identity theft insurance backing (US only) is underwritten by legitimate insurance providers, not just marketing promises.
 During our testing period, Sarah contacted support to understand the claims process, and they provided detailed documentation about coverage limits and claim procedures.
 That transparency suggests genuine backing rather than marketing fluff.